eiji03aero/mash/README.md

 - web
   - start integrating components
     - keep in mind that mash should have a refactor around context object
+  - refactor
+    - adapters/graphql
+      - should add initialize function so that instance is not hard coded on compile code
   - setup tests

 - mash-viewer